MakanNuggetz/MakanNuggetz/README.md

 and many more, i record all of my videos using [Mirilis's Action!](https://mirillis.com/en/products/action.html) software recorder apps,

 and i edited all of my videos using Vegas Pro 15 + Flow Vegas Plugin

+## My Personality
+I'm a chill person, you can tell me jokes, even jokes that road into death threats, but for me..
+I just think that as jokes so

+i'm not a serious person! but still, don't do death threats kids and also don't too serious

+i don't like a serious person, a person that easily get mad while something is changed.

+but i like person that not too serious and can easily know if that was a joke, i think thats it thank you!